decentraland/old-documentation/_posts/wearables/2022-04-05-linked-wearables.md

 ## Curation

 As with regular wearables, your 3D models will need to get the Curators Committee’s approval.
-You are not excluded from this rule as Decentraland’s aesthetic and game play still needs to be safe guarded.
+You are not excluded from this rule as Decentraland’s aesthetic and gameplay still needs to be safe guarded.

-### Hand crafted models
+### Handcrafted models

 For 3D models that were made individually without any automated process (the usual method for most regular wearables) the Curator will need to go through all items in the collection individually to make sure they are all compliant with the [Wearable Guidelines]({{ site.baseurl }}{% post_url /3d-modeling/2021-05-31-creating-wearables %}).